dphang/resume/README.md

 * Skills: list out programming languages, software and platforms you've used.
 * Education: list out your college and degrees.

-# Compiling
+## Compiling

 I currently use Overleaf to compile it into a PDF.

-# Contributing
+## Contributing

-Feel free to create a pull request if there are any design improvements you'd like to make
+Feel free to create a pull request if there are any improvements or additions you'd like to make.

-# License
+## License

 This project is licensed by the MIT License.
 It was originally based on markup from various sources, but has I have since adapted it to better fit my needs.
 I have unfortunately forgotten where I got the original template from.
 If anyone knows, please let me know and I will give credit accordingly!